School Health Advisory Council

 The SHAC provides an efficient, effective structure for creating and implementing age-appropriate, sequential health education programs, and early intervention and prevention strategies that can easily be supported by local families and community stakeholders.

-Mission: The mission of the Waxahachie ISD School Health Advisory Council (SHAC), in partnership with the staff, parents and community, is to advise the Waxahachie ISD Board of Trustees on coordinated and age-appropriate school health programming that motivates and promotes healthy lifestyles for all.
+The mission of the Waxahachie ISD School Health Advisory Council (SHAC), in partnership with the staff, parents, and community, is to advise the Waxahachie ISD Board of Trustees on coordinated and age-appropriate school health programming that motivates and promotes healthy lifestyles for all.

-How does the SHAC help Waxahachie ISD Students?
+How does the SHAC help WISD students? (click arrow to expand content)

 The SHAC is instrumental in improving student health and creating healthy schools by: